OKEAMAH/Git/docs/protocols/alpha.rst

 - Add parameter ``staking_over_baking_limit`` as the limit of co-staked tokens over the baked tokens for a given baker.
 (MR :gl:`!8744`)

+- In the computation of voting rights, frozen tez above the ``staking_over_baking_limit`` count as delegated ones and overdelegated tez don't count anymore.
+This makes the computation of voting rights identical to the computation of baking rights.
+(MR :gl:`!9515`)

 When the feature flag is enabled, the following extra changes happen:

 - Most rewards (baking rewards, baking bonuses, attestation rewards, revelation